 Archery WC: Jyothi, Parneet enter compound women SF; Rishabh, Aman bow out in second round

-India's Jyothi Surekha Vennom and Parneet Kaur booked their spots in the compound women's semifinal at the fourth stage of the Archery World Cup of...
+Madrid: India's Jyothi Surekha Vennam and Parneet Kaur booked their spots in the compound women's semifinal at the fourth stage of the Archery World...

-India's Jyothi Surekha Vennom and Parneet Kaur booked their spots in the compound women's semifinal at the fourth stage of the Archery World Cup of the season.
+Madrid: India's Jyothi Surekha Vennam and Parneet Kaur booked their spots in the compound women's semifinal at the fourth stage of the Archery World Cup of the season.

 Jyothi, who topped the qualification round, defeated the Turkish archer Hazal Burun 147-144 in the quarterfinal to set up a final-four meet with Korea's Han Seungyeon.
 Meanwhile, Parneet made it to her maiden World Cup semifinal after beating Oznur Cure Girdi of Turkey by 142-141.